This page will explain how to install the Wonka package and its basic usage and helper functions.

 If you’re using Babel and the pipeline proposal plugin, you can just use

-the pipeline operator to do the same and not use the pipe
+the pipeline operator to do the same and not use the pipe helper.

 Usage with Reason

-Everything in the Wonka package is exposed under a single module called Wonka
+Everything in the Wonka package is exposed under a single module called Wonka.

-, which contains all internal types of the Wonka
+This module also contains Wonka.Types, which contains all internal types of the Wonka

 library, but you will typically not need it.

-when you’re compiling to JavaScript you will also have access to
+In BuckleScript when you’re compiling to JavaScript you will also have access to

-relying on JavaScript APIs like Promises, window.addEventListener
+relying on JavaScript APIs like Promises, window.addEventListener, and setTimeout.

 When using Wonka you’d simply either open the module and use its utilities or just

-access them from the Wonka
+access them from the Wonka module:

-Wonka.fromValue("test")|> Wonka.map((.x) => x ++ " this")|> Wonka.forEach((.x) => print_endline(x));
+reasonWonka.fromValue("test")|> Wonka.map((.x) => x ++ " this")|> Wonka.forEach((.x) => print_endline(x));

 It’s worth noting that most callbacks in Wonka need to be explicitly uncurried, since this will help them compile cleanly to JavaScript.